eerick1997/vNCASimulator/README.md

 - [QT Framework](https://www.qt.io/).

 ### Design (icons)
-- Icons used in the program were made by <a href="https://www.flaticon.com/authors/kiranshastry" title="Kiranshastry">Kiranshastry</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.
+- Icons used in the program were made by [Kiranshastry](https://www.flaticon.com/authors/kiranshastry) from [Flaticon](https://www.flaticon.com/).
-- Icons used in this repository were made by <a href="https://github.com/FortAwesome/Font-Awesome" title="Fontawesome">Fontawesome.
+- Icons used in this repository were made by [Fontawesome](https://github.com/FortAwesome/Font-Awesome).
 CC BY 4.0 License.

 ## Team
 * [eerick1997](https//github.com/eerick1997/)